Nkovaturient/Nkovaturient/README.md

 ### **🚀Status Quo 🚀**
 - 🌱 **On a relentless quest to master Full Stack Web Development** with a focus on **MERN** (MongoDB, Express, React, Node.js).
-- Working on Med-O-Media : smart and trusted healthcare related web app for optimised news&headlines , verified articles and credible health solutions all at one place.
+- Working on Med-O-Media : smart and trusted healthcare related web app for optimised headlines , verified articles and credible health solutions all at one place.
 - Seeking Collaboration on building an innovative solutions relating specifically to this arenas:-
     -  `DAPP web creatively instrumental in tackling few inconsistency of 21st century. `
     -  `NLP/RAG-integrated effective mechanisms`